 Importance of Hamstring Muscles

-The hamstrings structure comprises the biceps femoris, the semimembranosus and the semitendinosus.
+The structure comprises the biceps femoris, the semimembranosus, and the semitendinosus.
 They are responsible for body propulsion- walking, running, kicking and jumping.
 Besides, they assist the thighs in the sitting down movements.

-Hamstrings help moving the leg connecting the hips and thighs with the knee.
-This essential group of muscles contribute to motor functions, without them we wouldn’t be able to walk.
+These muscles help to move the leg connecting the hips and thighs with the knee.
+This essential group of muscles contributes to motor functions, without them we wouldn’t be able to walk.